SoCalChristina/pixel-art-maker/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### View webpage
+You may also see this app at  (https://socalchristina.github.io/pixel-art-maker/).

 ## Attributions
 ### This project utilizes the following: